google/WebFundamentals/src/content/en/tools/chrome-devtools/device-mode/index.md

 ### Responsive Viewport Mode {: #responsive }

 Drag the handles to resize the viewport to whatever dimensions you need.
 Or, enter specific values in the width and height boxes.
-In **Figure X**, the width is set to `628` and the height is set to `662`.
+In **Figure 2**, the width is set to `628` and the height is set to `662`.

 <figure>
   <img src="imgs/responsive-handles.png"
        alt="The handles for changing the viewport's dimensions when in Responsive Viewport Mode."/>
   <figcaption>
-    <b>Figure X</b>.
+    <b>Figure 2</b>.
 The handles for changing the viewport's dimensions when in Responsive Viewport Mode
   </figcaption>
 </figure>